LeslieGoldsmith/ed/README.md

 ## The `ed` Editor

 Define the variable `.ed.ED` to refer to the external editor of choice.
 Editing occurs entirely within the context of the chosen editor.
+By default, under Windows `ed` uses Notepad++; there is no default editor for Linux.

 To keep changes made in the external editor, save the function in the editor and exit back to Q.  If `ed` cannot define the function in Q (for example, if it has an